 Routing tickets for flagged articles

-You might want to have agents assign flagged tickets directly to the author of the article.
-But if you want all flagged tickets to go to a specific team, an easy way to route flagged tickets is to create a trigger that sends the ticket to a specific group.
+If you want all flagged tickets to go to a specific team, an easy way to route flagged tickets is to create a trigger that sends the ticket to a specific group.

 For example, you might create a Publishers group and route all flagged tickets to them.
 That group would be responsible for updating the articles.
 Or they might pass the ticket to the author or an SME to make the update.